Severity of Crime

 Types of Offences With Automatic Jail Time in Canada

-A first time offender cannot just assume automatic leniency with the court.
+First time offenders cannot just assume automatic leniency with the court.
 Although they tend to face more favourable sentencing, there is always a possibility of imprisonment.
 As well, any conviction will impact your personal life.
 There are four types of sentences with mandatory jail time in Canada:

 1. Mandatory Life Sentence